idekerlab/MuSIC/MuSIC-guide.md

 [Additional Resources](#additional-resources)

 ## Input Data Preparation
-In MuSIC v1 study, we demonstrated the MuSIC pipeline with embeddings from immunofluorescence images and protein physical association data.
+In the MuSIC v1 study, we demonstrated the MuSIC pipeline with embeddings from immunofluorescence images and protein physical association data.
 However, the application of MuSIC pipeline is not limited to only these two data modalities.
 The key is to describe each individual protein with respect to the specific measurement platform.
 Of note, we recommend embedding each protein in the same number of dimensions for different data types.

 To run MuSIC, you need to first generate the two types of protein embeddings from immunofluorescence(IF) images and protein-protein interactions(PPI).